TeshaneCrawford/natural_care-vibes/README.md

-# natural_care-vibes
+## natural_care-vibes
 This project aims to target online business in sales, similar to shopify.
 An eCommerce store for skin care.

-# Work in progress
+## Work in progress
 **P.S.** - I am currently working on this project, with typescript integration.

 Due to the recent news of updates to the Next.Js ecosystem, I have decided to give the project a day or two to get up to speed with the latest features.

 I intend to continue to update the project as I learn more about Next.Js and the ecosystem.

-# Features
+## Features
 Natural Care Vibes is a skin care eCommerce store that aims to provide amazing digital commerce experiences, to its customers.
 The store is currently in development, and will be available soon.
-Below are the features that I am currently working on, and will be available in the store:
+Below are the features that are currently been worked on, and will be available in the store:

 <p>